Learn More About:

 How does PWP test the water?

 PWP is required by state and federal law to regularly test the water.
-We have a crew of state certified field and laboratory personnel who sample and test the water every day, at at 300 locations around the City.
-There are over 170 different constituents in the water that are tested by PWP.
+We have a crew of state-certified field and laboratory personnel who sample and test the water every day.
+There are over 100 different constituents in the water that are tested by PWP.
 The amount of each constituent allowed in the water and the frequency with which we test for each constituent is regulated by the California State Water Resources Control Board Division of Drinking Water (DDW) and by the United States Environmental Protection Agency (USEPA).
-Review our annual Consumer Confidence Report on Water Quality to learn more about the stringent testing and tough water quality guidelines PWP meets each year.
+Review our annual Consumer Confidence Report on Water Quality to learn more about the stringent testing and water quality guidelines PWP meets each year.

 How can I have my water tested?